benhook1013/space-game/DESIGN.md

   adjustable via the settings overlay.
 The player flies over a static backdrop while circles draw faint-to-bright.
 A `debugDrawTiles` switch outlines tile boundaries when debug mode (`F1`) is active for troubleshooting.
+- Optional nebula or distant galaxy layers may overlay this starfield to add ambience.
+Nebulae could be noise-generated sprites cached per tile, while a far galaxy may draw as a single bitmap with slow parallax.
+Each overlay would be toggleable in the settings and render behind gameplay but above the starfield to keep existing tiles untouched.

 ## Assets